dadashuaiaaa/1111/README.md

-This is an official PyTorch implementation of NeurIPS 2025 paper "An Efficient Text-guided Cross-Modal Alignment Fusion Network for Referring Image Segmentation."
+This is an official PyTorch implementation of EMNLP 2025 paper "An Efficient Quantum Graph Fusion Network for Multimodal Rumor Detection."

 This is a raw version at the moment, the tweaked version will be online soon!